ScienceHackDayIndia/2023/pages/workshops.md

 ---

 ## Science Toys and Soldering Workshop
+>## Suitable for
+>5th to 10th standard students
+> **NOT** for the students who have participated in SHD-2017 workshop since content of the workshop is same as SHD 2017

 This hands-on workshop will be conducted in two sessions.
 All the material required for the hands-on workshops will be provided to the students.